Shiny Toy Guns: 2011–present: III

-On March 3, 2011, "The Sun", the first single from III, was released.
-During a webchat, Jeremy explained that they hope III will be ready for a May or June 2011 release, but that it may come later this summer.
-During an interview at SXSW, Jeremy confirmed that the band still hopes for a mid-June release, but that mid-August would be more realistic.
-However, when asked in an interview with LIVE 105, Jeremy said "probably [say] November."
-Also, during the Phoenix Pride Festival in April 2011 another new song, "Stay Down", was sung.
-On March 1, 2012, in an interview with speedcast.com, Jeremy and Carah announced that the third album was set to release in July, with the first single to be released in May, along with the beginning of a tour.
-On April 25, 2012, it was announced, via Instagram, that III will finish being mixed May 6.
+On March 3, 2011, "The Sun," the first single from III, was released.
+During a web chat, Jeremy explained that they hope III will be ready for a May or June 2011 release but that it may come later this summer.
+During an interview at SXSW, Jeremy confirmed that the band still hopes for a mid-June release but that mid-August would be more realistic.
+However, in an interview with LIVE 105, Jeremy said, "Probably [say] November."
+Also, during the Phoenix Pride Festival in April 2011, another new song, "Stay Down," was sung.
+On March 1, 2012, in an interview with speedcast.com, Jeremy and Carah announced that the third album was set to release in July, with the first single in May, along with the beginning of a tour.
+On April 25, 2012, it was announced, via Instagram, that III will finish being mixed on May 6.
 The album will feature 11 songs.

-On May 10, 2012, the band announced, via Facebook, that Daniel Johansson would be leaving.
-The band cited the end of Daniel and Carah Faye's long-term relationship as the primary reason, but that they would remain friends.
+On May 10, 2012, the band announced via Facebook that Daniel Johansson would be leaving.
+The band cited the end of Daniel and Carah Faye's long-term relationship as the primary reason, but they would remain friends.

-An issue of fljtokyo stated that the album was planned to be released fall of 2012.
+An issue of fljtokyo stated that the album was planned to be released in the fall of 2012.

-On June 26, Shiny Toy Guns released a single titled "Waiting Alone" and announced III will be released on October 23, 2012.
+On June 26, Shiny Toy Guns released a single titled "Waiting Alone" and announced III would be released on October 23, 2012.

-On August 26, 2012 the band released their second single from their upcoming album III, titled "Fading Listening".
+On August 26, 2012, the band released their second single from their upcoming album III, titled "Fading Listening".

 On October 6, Shiny Toy Guns released the official track listing for the album.
 The album was officially released on iTunes on October 26, 2012.

-In September 2013, Shiny Toy Guns were announced for the maiden voyage of PARAHOY, a 4-day Festival Cruise with Paramore which was expected to set sail March 7, 2014.
+In September 2013, Shiny Toy Guns was announced for the maiden voyage of PARAHOY, a four-day Festival Cruise with Paramore, which was expected to set sail on March 7, 2014.